Published: January 30, 2017

 While Facebook’s engagement formula can be helpful at times, mostly when comparing to similarly sized competitors’ pages, don’t take it too seriously.
 Set a goal for post engagement and use the post engagement rate and organic reach metrics to help you decide what content will help you reach that goal.

 At Envano, we help our partners build vibrant Facebook communities.
 Are you ready to see your engagement soar?
-Let’s Chat!
+Fill out our contact form and let’s chat!